Home School Info

 - Within 15 days of withdrawing a child from public school in order to homeschool

 - Within 15 days of moving out of a district and by October 1 to the superintendent or designee when new residence is established.
-Stacie Stanley is the District 191 designee.
+Jenna Mitchler is the District 191 designee.

 A letter of Intent to Continue Homeschooling is written information on an MDE form or other format provided to the local resident school superintendent or designee by October 1 of each year after the instructor has previously provided the same district with a Full Report.
 It communicates:

 - That the family is still homeschooling in the district

 - Changes related to the names and birthdates of the students receiving instruction

 - Changes to the annual nationally normed achievement testing plan